yishunlu-222/AnACor2.0/README.md

 ```
 #### 2. Scaling

+The software configures the parameters from default_mpprocess_input.yaml and transfers them into a .bash file so the user can run locally or submit to the cluster.

 If you are running this software in **Diamond Light Source I23**, this is easy.
-You need to edit the default_mpprocess_input.yaml to change configuration of submission to the cluster, such as number of cores, running time and so on.
+You just need to edit the default_mpprocess_input.yaml to change configuration of submission to the cluster, such as number of cores, running time and so on.
 Then run:
 ```
 source /dls/science/groups/i23/yishun/dials_317/dials
 anacor.mp